datalad/datalad/docs/source/customization.rst

 creation of a new Datalad extension.
 However, this overhead enables a number of useful features for extension developers:

-- extension can provide any number of additional command that can be grouped into labeled command suites, and are automatically exposed via the standard DataLad commandline and Python API
+- extensions can provide any number of additional commands that can be grouped into labeled command suites, and are automatically exposed via the standard DataLad commandline and Python API
-- extension can define `entry_points` for any number of additional metadata extractors that become automatically available to DataLad
+- extensions can define `entry_points` for any number of additional metadata extractors that become automatically available to DataLad
 - extensions can define `entry_points` for their test suites, such that the standard `datalad test` command will automatically run these tests in addition to the tests shipped with Datalad core